alex-lorson/alex-lorson.github.io/_pages/cv.md

 Academic service
 ======
+* 2019/2020: Member of the Meaning and Grammer Research Group Committee
+  * Department of Linguistics and English Language
+  * Organising bi-weekly presentations in the areas of syntax, semantics and pragmatics

 * 2018/2019: Member of the Language @ Edinburgh Lunch Committee
   * School of Informatics & School of Philosophy, Psychology and Language Sciences
   * Organising bi-monthly poster presentation session on language-related research